 When looking at other top consumer review platforms connected in SOCi’s platform and from a market share-perspective, Facebook and Yelp came in second and third place, respectively.
 While it’s clear that your multi-location business must maintain a local presence on GMB, Facebook, and Yelp, it’s important not to forget about other vertically-relevant review platforms.
 Multi-location businesses should be aware of where consumers are posting reviews about their business and monitor all relevant platforms.

 How to Get More Consumer Reviews

-When thinking about the volume of consumer reviews, you might automatically assume that more is better – that’s not always the case.
+When thinking about volume of consumer reviews, you might automatically assume that more is better – that’s not always the case.
 There’s a difference between genuine and inauthentic reviews.
 Inauthentic reviews often happen when a business offers a reward to consumers in return for a positive review.
 While this may seem like a good idea, in theory, it often leads to businesses having a lot of reviews that don’t seem genuine and aren’t helpful to other consumers who are looking for honest opinions.
-If you can’t offer a reward for reviews, what are other ways to get consumers to leave reviews?

-Here are tips on ways to gain genuine consumer reviews:
+Here are tips on ways to gain genuine consumer reviews without asking:

 - Make it easy for consumers to leave reviews

 - Share links to review sites on your website or social media